 Pelican Point power station (located 20km north-west of the Adelaide central business district) was commissioned in March 2001 and is one of Australia’s most efficient power stations.

-This mid merit power station uses a Combined Cycle Gas Turbine (CCGT) technology to produce up to 497 MW of electricity which is about 17% of South Australia’s thermal generation needs.
+The station uses Combined Cycle Gas Turbine (CCGT) technology to produce up to 497 MW of electricity which is about 17% of South Australia’s thermal generation needs.

 Pelican Point Power station is a critical infrastructure asset in ensuring energy security and system stability in South Australia.

 Pelican Point Education Centre

 ENGIE, in conjunction with Mobile Science Education, offers guided educational tours of Pelican Point power station.
-Each year approximately 2,500 students visit the station to find out more about the process of generating electricity.
+Each year about 2,500 students visit the station to find out more about the process of generating electricity.
 All tours are free and are tailored to the age of the students attending.
 The class visits are conducted by a member of Mobile Science Education and involve activities at the education centre and a tour of the power station.

 Learning about electricity – What is it and how do we generate it?

 Tour of the site – After the process of generation has been explained see it in action!